ClojureBridge/organizing/Finding-space,-sponsors,-volunteers,-and-students.md

 ## Find a sponsor
 This really ties in with finding a space, as your sponsor might be the one to provide with a space.
 What is a sponsor, you ask?
 Well, think about the things you need that cost money – the two most common being renting the space and providing your attendees with lunch.
 If you can get a sponsor to donate the space, then you’ve saved yourself what could be your biggest cost.
 Sometimes, though, someone will offer you a space but require you to pay for security and whatnot.
 If so, then you’ll need another sponsor to pay for that.
 And of course, get somebody to pick up the lunch tab if you can.
 Remember, sponsors get publicity for their businesses or organizations out of sponsorship – which can mean an awful lot to them!
 But if all else fails, if you’ve got a space but no lunch, ask your participants to brown bag it.

-RailsBridge can act as the sole sponsor for a workshop, but we highly encourage organizers who are able to seek sponsorship from companies and organizations in their networks, so that RailsBridge funds can be used for workshops in new cities where finding sponsorship is onerous and might prevent a workshop from taking place.
-For more information on sponsorship by RailsBridge, check out the [[Money Things]] section.

-You can also contact the [Railsbridge mailing list](https://groups.google.com/forum/#!forum/railsbridge-workshops) for ideas and help with sponsorship.
+You can also contact the [ClojureBridge mailing list](https://groups.google.com/forum/#!forum/clojurebridge-workshops) for ideas and help with sponsorship.

 To figure out how much you'll need to fundraise, check out the [[sample budget|Sample Budget]].